The Fun - The Challenge - The Experience

 Shoal Areas on the Race Course

 There are several shoal areas on the race course that need to be taken very seriously any time the swell is up.
 That includes several areas around Southeast Farallon Island, and areas closer to shore, including the Four Fathom Bank, the South Bar, and the area outside Ocean Beach.
 It is very important to monitor your depth while rounding the islands, and also while exiting from and returning to the bay, to make sure that you are in deep enough water for the conditions.
-Also note that because of the marine sanctuary, there is a 1,000 ft minimum standoff from any island or rock at the Farallones, and that includes Seal Rock on the south side of Southeast Farallon Island.
+Also note that because of the marine sanctuary, there is effectively a1,000 ft minimum standoff (there is a 5-knot speed limit within a 1,000 ft radius from any island or rock at the Farallones, and that includes Seal Rock on the south side of Southeast Farallon Island).

 The second red course shown, even closer to the island, was recorded by the same boat, Low Speed Chase, the year before.